 Activity Duration 1 Rotarians and the cooperating organization, CoEd, assess community needs in the Guatemalan departments to be served by the projects and select preliminary candidates to receive the programs.
 (Pre-project groundwork.)
-June, 2017 (1 month) 2 With the help of local residents, the schools selected to receive computer centers make needed modifications and improvements to the classrooms that will house the centers.
+June, 2018 (1 month) 2 With the help of local residents, the school selected to receive a computer center makes needed modifications and improvements to the classroom(s) that will house the computers.
 (This process may happen sooner if funds are available.)
-August, 2018 (1 month) 3 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of schools selected to enter the Culture of Reading Program (CORP) to establish a baseline.
-August, 2018 (1 month) 4 Rotarians and CoEd purchase computer equipment in Guatemala from a local retailer that sets up the computers in the centers.
-Computer teachers are selected from the local communities.
+August, 2019 (1 month) 3 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of schools selected to enter the Culture of Reading Program (CORP) to establish a baseline.
+August, 2019 (1 month) 4 Rotarians and CoEd purchase computer equipment in Guatemala from a local retailer that sets up the computers in the center.
+A computer teacher is selected from the local community.
 (This process may happen sooner if funds are available.)
-September - November, 2018 (3 months) 5 Rotarians and CoEd purchase textbooks in Guatemala.
+September - November, 2019 (3 months) 5 Rotarians and CoEd purchase textbooks in Guatemala.
 (This process may happen sooner if funds are available.)
-Late November, 2018 (1 week) 6 With oversight from the Guatemala La Reforma Rotarians, CoEd staff sort, package, and warehouse the textbooks.
+Late November, 2019 (1 week) 6 With oversight from the Nueva Guatemala Rotarians, CoEd staff sort, package, and warehouse the textbooks.
 The newly selected computer teachers receive training in the standard computer center curriculum.
-November 2018 - January 2019 (3 months) 7 Schools participating in the Culture of Reading Program (CORP) receive training materials (picture books, markers, construction paper, etc.) Classes begin.
-January, 2019 (1 month) 8 CoEd's training staff deliver at least 19 training sessions to the teachers participating in the Culture of Reading Program (CORP), with some assistance from Rotary volunteers.
-January - August, 2019 (8 months) 9 Rotarians from Calgary and other international clubs travel to Guatemala to assist Guatemala La Reforma Rotarians and CoEd staff in delivering materials to the schools and inaugurating the projects.
-Teachers and students at the textbook schools receive training in the effective use and care of the books.
-February - March, 2019 (2 months) 10 CoEd staff monitor and fine-tune CORP teachers' performance in the classroom and evaluate their success at using the early literacy methodology they've learned, with oversight from Rotary volunteers.
-February - November, 2019 (11 months) 11 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of CORP schools, and other contract researchers compare them to baseline results from the same schools collected in August 2018.
-August, 2019- February, 2020 (7 months) 12 CoEd staff return to the computer centers & textbook program schools periodically to perform additional training, provide technical support, and assess program performance.
-March, 2019 - Future Years (ongoing)
+November 2019 - January 2020 (3 months) 7 Schools participating in the Culture of Reading Program (CORP) receive training materials (picture books, markers, construction paper, etc.) Classes begin.
+January, 2020 (1 month) 8 CoEd's training staff deliver at least 16 training sessions to the teachers participating in the Culture of Reading Program (CORP), with some assistance from Rotary volunteers.
+January - August, 2020 (8 months) 9 Rotarians from North Bay and other international clubs travel to Guatemala to assist Nueva Guatemala Rotarians and CoEd staff in delivering materials to the schools and inaugurating the projects.
+Teachers and students at the textbook February - March 2020 (2 months)

+schools receive training in the effective use and care of the books.
+10 CoEd staff monitor and fine-tune CORP teachers' performance in the classroom and evaluate their success at using the early literacy methodology they've learned, with oversight from Rotary volunteers.
+February - November, 2020 (11 months) 11 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of CORP schools in February - August 2020, and other researchers compare them to baseline results from the same schools collected in February - August 2019.
+February, 2020- February, 2021 12 CoEd staff return to the computer center & textbook program schools periodically to perform additional training, provide technical support, and assess program performance.
+March, 2020 - Future Years (ongoing)